turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

-  jealousy, enforcement--exclusion, moralized character accusation, symbolic coupling, mechanical solidarity, the distributed bigOther and multi-mind-self, trust and authority, authority-gated belief updating, capture and resistance, cognitive liberty, and epistemic adulthood.
+  jealousy, enforcement--exclusion, moralized character accusation, symbolic coupling, mechanical solidarity, the distributed bigOther and multi-mind-self, trust and authority, authority-gated belief updating, trusted opinion leaders and their profiles, opinion-leader cascades, cultivated authority, capture and resistance, cognitive liberty, and epistemic adulthood.
   The core also defines emancipation as lifting from shared concrete answers to a shared, reality-answerable generator of answers, with full capture at both levels.